The Women Who Were Sacrificed

 Especially I was told that I must first have sex with a woman who had done the ‘the return’ by having sex with Sun Myung Moon and been restored.
 In doing so I was to become the most trusted disciple of Sun Myung Moon.

 Let’s look at what happened to the six Marys of those days.

 Lee Duk-sam 152

 Lee Duk-sam was the wife of Choi Seong-mo, who was a wealthy man.
-When I went to the church in Suchong-dong, Pusan, on May 15, 1953, she was there with her two sons.
+When I went to the church in Suchong-dong, Busan, on May 15, 1953, she was there with her two sons.
 She was an enthusiastic member of the church, attending the church with her sons.

-Later the same year, on December 24th, when I went to the meeting in Yeongdo, Pusan where Sun Myung Moon was giving a lecture on the principles, he spoke to me, and this is what he said: “Chong-hwa, in the future you and Lee Duk-sam will have an ideal partnership (as husband and wife), and you will solve the economic problems of the church.”
+Later the same year, on December 24th, when I went to the meeting in Yeongdo, Busan where Sun Myung Moon was giving a lecture on the principles, he spoke to me, and this is what he said: “Chong-hwa, in the future you and Lee Duk-sam will have an ideal partnership (as husband and wife), and you will solve the economic problems of the church.”

 By the way, Sun Myung Moon took the virginity of Lee Duk-sam’s eldest daughter, Choi Soon-shil, and said to people that she would be the future Eve.
 This lie was revealed when the Kim Myung-hee incident happened.
 The second daughter [Choi Soon-wha] also received pikareum from Sun Myung Moon and gave birth to a child [Sam Park].